Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Bradley Wiffen is an associate in the Corporate Restructuring Group at Goodmans.
+Bradley Wiffen is a partner in the Corporate Restructuring Group.
 He practices in the areas of corporate and commercial law with an emphasis on corporate restructurings and related transactions.

 Bradley’s experience includes restructurings, recapitalizations, reorganizations, acquisitions and financing transactions completed in connection with proceedings under the CCAA, BIA and various corporate statutes.
 He has acted for key stakeholders – including debtors, lenders, bondholders, court officers, plan sponsors and purchasers – in a range of matters, including: